 CS 158.
-Application Development I (4; F) Four hours per week.
+Fundamentals of programming (4; F,S) Four hours per week.
 This course may not be taken for credit after credit has been earned in CS 160.
 Fundamental strategies needed for successful systems development.
 Topics include algorithm and program development using modularization, selection, sequence and iteration constructs.

 CS 199.
 Introduction to Special Topics in Computing Science (var.
 1-4) This course may be offered on demand.
 Covering predetermined introductory special topics of student interest and computing science information systems significance.